avijs332/CityFlow/docs/source/start.rst

 Installation
 ------------

-If you have not installed CityFlow yet, :ref:`install` is a simple guide for installation.
+If you have not installed RTC yet, :ref:`install` is a simple guide for installation.

 Create Engine